evryn/laraberg-vue/README.md

 > **Warning**
-> This repository is not maintained anymore.
+> This repository is archived for read-only purpose and is not maintained anymore.
 If you're a Vue.js developer and interested in maintaining this repository, [create a new discussion](https://github.com/evryn/laraberg-vue/discussions/new?category=general) and let us know, please.

 <p align="center">